Constitution and Bylaws

-Bylaws review: Appointment of a Bylaws committee shall occur every three (3) years upon the first annual regional directors meeting, or more often as deemed necessary, for the purpose of review and revision as deemed to be required and/or appropriate by the Board of Directors.
+Bylaws review: A Bylaws committee shall be appointed at the first meeting of the Board of Directors following the Annual Conference, or more often as deemed necessary, for the purpose of review and revision as deemed to be required and/or appropriate by the Board of Directors.

 ARTICLE VIII.
 EXECUTIVE COMMITTEE

 An Executive Committee, comprised of the president, the first vice-president, the second vice-president, the immediate past-president and two regional directors shall be charged with the administration of the affairs of the Association during the time elapsing between meetings of the Board of Directors.
-At its first meeting each year, the Board of Directors shall elect two regional directors, each of whom shall serve a term of one (1) year on the Executive Committee.
+At its first meeting flowing the Annual Conference, the Board of Directors shall elect two regional directors, each of whom shall serve a term of one (1) year on the Executive Committee.
 The Executive Committee shall meet at least two (2) times each year at the president’s direction.